onurokyol/CoffeeShopETLReporting/README.md

 ### Step 5 : Creating first DAG with Python

 I created Airflow DAG with Python.
 Tables are created in DWH scheme by pulling data from OLTP tables and doing some transformations.

 While doing this, I combined some tables, simplified them and added new fields for enrichment.

+The system works by finding the maximum day to receive new incoming sales.
+However, I performed the initial load in order to get all sales first.

 ```
 from datetime import timedelta, datetime